-The bill establishes a new requirement for human trafficking awareness training in Florida's public schools by creating section 1006.481 of the Florida Statutes.
+This bill establishes a new requirement for human trafficking awareness training in Florida's public schools by creating section 1006.481 of the Florida Statutes.
 The Department of Education is tasked with identifying a free training curriculum by December 1, 2025, which must cover essential topics such as the definitions of human trafficking, guidance for identifying potential victims among students, and protocols for reporting suspected cases.
-The training can be conducted either in-person or online, and all instructional, administrative, and educational support personnel who have contact with students are required to complete this training.
-Employees must also acknowledge their completion of the training, with records retained by the school.
+The training can be conducted either in-person or online, and all instructional, administrative, and educational support personnel who have contact with students are required to complete this training and acknowledge their completion to the school.

-Additionally, the bill amends section 1002.33 of the Florida Statutes to ensure that charter schools comply with the new human trafficking awareness training requirements.
-This inclusion mandates that charter schools adhere to the same training standards as public schools, thereby extending the reach of this important initiative.
-The act is set to take effect on July 1, 2025.
+Additionally, the bill amends section 1002.33 of the Florida Statutes to ensure that charter schools also comply with the new human trafficking awareness training requirements.
+This inclusion mandates that charter schools adhere to the same standards as public schools regarding the training of their personnel.
+The act is set to take effect on July 1, 2025, thereby providing a timeline for implementation and ensuring that all educational institutions in Florida are equipped to address the issue of human trafficking effectively.

 Statutes affected: